vassald2/Portfolio-Mockup/README.md

 which shows lauguages I'm familiar with and tools that I use/used.

+This project is a part of Udacity Full Stack Web Developer Nanodegree

 #Running the code
 1. Download the zip file
 2. Extract the files